jackson-family/he-gave-me-my-ears/content/2012-10-18-day-0-williams-perspective.md

 Rebecca mentioned I was telling stories about when I was a Boy Scout, but I don&#x02bc;t recall what prompted those.
-Eventually the nurses came to roll Rebecca away so I gave her one more kiss and found my way back to the lobby.
+Eventually the nurses came to roll Rebecca away, so I gave her one more kiss and found my way back to the lobby.

 For about an hour and a half I divided my time between reading _The Tipping Point_, snacking on peanut M&amp;M&#x02bc;s Rebecca&#x02bc;s mother kindly gave